yvien226/yvien226.github.io/index.md

 layout: default
 ---

-# Data Science & Machine Learning Portfolio
+# Data Science, Optimization, AI & Machine Learning Portfolio
-This portfolio contain a list of Data Science, AI and Machine Learning projects that I created for hobby, self learning, and exploring these fields+.
+This portfolio contain a list of Data Science, Optimization, AI and Machine Learning projects that I created for hobby, self learning, and exploring these fields+.

 ## Contents:
 - [Machine Learning](#machine-learning)